boodyf2/containerized-script/README.md

-### Remove Stop Words and Count words in processed Text Script
+### Remove Stop Words and Count words in a text file Script

-A Python script to remove stop words from a paragraph and count the words of the processed text.
+Containerized a Python script to remove stop words from a paragraph and count the words of the processed text.

 ### How to build the image?